Gemini MCP

 gemini_list_models

-Retrieve information about all available Gemini models.
+Retrieve information about all discovered Gemini models.

 Parameters: None required